Anterior knee pain in adolescents is a trauma that is localized in the front and center of the knee, right above the shin bone, below the kneecap.

 Causes

-Adolescent anterior knee pain has a broad and differential diagnosis. generally speaking, we might say that it occurs due to overuse or not backing up sports with sufficient strengthening and warming up exercises.
+Adolescent anterior knee pain has a broad and differential diagnosis.
+Generally speaking, we might say that it occurs due to overuse or not backing up sports with sufficient strengthening and warming-up exercises.

 However, there can be multiple other causes to trigger this condition, namely: